Striptease (film): Production

-Castle Rock Entertainment produced Striptease.
-The film is based on the novel Strip Tease by Floridian crime writer Carl Hiaasen.
-It was published in 1993 and was a bestseller.

 The screenplay itself was written by Andrew Bergman, who also directed.
 According to one critic, the novel's plot is "quite faithfully followed" by the screenplay, but in bringing the complicated story to the screen, "Bergman forgets to explain persuasively what a nice girl like Erin – smart, spunky and a former FBI employee – is doing in a dump called the Eager Beaver."

-Bergman says, "I loved the book, and the funny thing was, [author Carl] Hiaasen loved the movie.
+"Striptease was hard because the tone was so crazy," explained Bergman.
+"How do you stay true to the tone?
+You have to be true to those strip clubs.
+There's always some woman with like 50 triple-Ds, they always advertise and you have to have someone like that.
+To actually see it, you’re walking this fine line.
+I didn't want to sanitize it and I didn't and I got my ass kicked for it."
+He also admitted, "I loved the book and the funny thing was, [author Carl] Hiaasen loved the movie.
 He thought it was really, really true to the book, which I wanted to do!
 I don't regret it.
 I was treated like a freakin’ child molester for making that movie, but so be it."

-"Striptease was hard because the tone was so crazy," said Bergman.
-"How do you stay true to the tone?
-You have to be true to those strip clubs.
-There's always some woman with like 50 triple-Ds, they always advertise, and you have to have someone like that.
-To actually see it, you’re walking this fine line.
-I didn't want to sanitize it, and I didn't, and I got my ass kicked for it."

 Casting

-Moore played the main female character, Erin Grant.
-For the film, she was paid $12.5 million, which was at the time a record for an actress.

-Bergman later said, "Is Demi the funniest person in the world?
+When asked about casting Demi Moore in the film, Bergman described, "Is Demi the funniest person in the world?
 No. Would the movie have been made without her?
 Probably not.
-No other major star was willing to take her clothes off, and I was not going to do a TNT version of Striptease with people running around in swimsuits."
+No other major star was willing to take her clothes off and I was not going to do a TNT version of Striptease with people running around in swimsuits."

-To prepare for her role, Moore visited strip clubs in New York City, California and Florida, and she met with strippers.
-She also read the novel, exercised, and practiced yoga.
+To prepare for her role as Erin Grant, Moore visited strip clubs in New York City, California and Florida and she met and observed strippers at work.
+She also read the novel and practiced yoga for flexibility.
 Moore was cast before other important parts were cast, creating some interest in the project.
 In the first attempt at filming Moore stripping, two hundred extras were used to portray the audience.
 Although their salaries were small, many accepted the role to see Moore nude.
 After waiting for a while, when Moore finally appeared and started dancing the crowd turned so loud and wild that the shooting had to temporarily cease.
 As Moore said, "After my experience, I felt very confident."